Jean Pascal: Pascal vs. Fanlong

-On March 8, 2022 it was reported that 34 year old Chinese boxer Meng Fanlong (17-0, 10 KOs) had turned down a catchweight fight against former world champion Sergey Kovalev in order to fight Pascal on May 20 in Plant City, Florida, promoted Probox, for their inaugural event.
+On March 8, 2022 it was reported that 34 year old Chinese boxer Meng Fanlong (17–0, 10 KOs) had turned down a catchweight fight against former world champion Sergey Kovalev in order to fight Pascal on May 20 in Plant City, Florida, promoted Probox, for their inaugural event.
 Fanlong agreed a 188 pound catchweight fight with Kovalev, which would have taken place on May 14 on Triller TV, however pulled out as the fight was never announced.
 Fanlong was ranked #1 with the IBF.
 The fight was made official on April 20.
 The promoters advised that there was PED testing for the fight, however later confirmed not administered by VADA.
 Head trainer Shaun George stated his boxer Fanlong chose to fight Pascal due to his name and wanted a big name on his record.
 Speaking on Pascal's previous failed tests, George said, “He’s a cheat.
 He’s a straight-up cheater.
 No matter what they say about they don’t know what happened, it was four different substances in his system ...
 He got caught and now he’s trying to save face.”
 At the time of the fight, Pascal had not fought for 28 months.
 He came in at the 175 limit and Fanlong was slightly lighter at 174.6 pounds.

 Pascal scored a 12-round debatable unanimous decision win over Fanlong.
 Pascal's timing was off, more to do with his time out of the ring, so it took him a few rounds to get going.
 Fanlong controlled the first half of the fight.
 During the second half, Pascal came on stronger, beginning to land more effective shots and at the same time Fanlong was still dangerous.
 Pascal was given a questionable knockdown late in round 9 after a shot which hit Fanlong on his glove.
 Fanlong then slipped on to the canvas.
 Fanlong got to his feet and tried to explain to referee Christopher Young, that he slipped.
 Both traded shots during the final rounds.
 There was multiple breaks in the final rounds due to Fanlong's glove tape needing attention.
-The judge scores were 116-111, 115-112 and 114-113 in favor of Pascal.
-It was interesting to note that had the knockdown in the ninth round not given given, Fanlong was winning the round, and likely been given a 10-9.
+The judge scores were 116–111, 115–112 and 114–113 in favor of Pascal.
+It was interesting to note that had the knockdown in the ninth round not been given, Fanlong was winning the round, and likely been given a 10–9.
 The end result would have been a split decision draw.